-Worried about your toddler’s comfort during bedtime?
-Are you excited they’ve finally graduated to being able to use pillows?
+Are you excited your toddler has finally graduated to being able to use pillows?

 Toddlers can find every possible reason not to go to sleep, but if you provide them with comfortable sleeping accessories, your job can be made a little bit easier.
 Having the right pillow or pillowcase can make a world of a difference and cut down on the time it takes your toddler to fall asleep.
 Safety is also a major factor when trying to find the perfect pillow for your child.